-Final three speeches must be accompanied by an outline and a bibliography.
+NOTE: All speeches must be accompanied by an outline and a bibliography.
 Failure to give the instructor an outline and bibliography on the day of the presentation will result in a reduction of one letter grade.
-The outline should be neatly typed.
+The outline should be neatly typed and to a conventional speech or the one supplied for the class.